czazian/FigureStore/README.md

-# Apex Online Store 🛒
+# Apex Online Shop 🛒

 **Apex Online Store** is an online platform to showcase and sell various kinds of collectible figures.
 Built using **ASP.NET**, this project focuses on providing an intuitive user interface and a seamless shopping experience for customers while offering powerful management tools for administrators.